 4. How will both you and I know how my child/young person is doing and how will you help me to support my child’s/young person’s learning?

 We regularly share progress feedback with all our learners and their families.
 In addition, we have a number of opportunities where parents/carers can meet with staff to discuss learner progress.
 We host revision evenings/learning events/open mornings to help families understand what learning is expected and how they can best support their child/young person’s need.
+All students on the SEND register will be invited in at least termly to discuss their child's progress.
 Should more regular contact be required, our staff will make suitable arrangements to ensure this is put in place.

 We also access an in reach service to support parents of children with ASD.